Triphalangeal thumb

 Triphalangeal thumb (TPT) is a congenital malformation where the thumb has three phalanges instead of two.
 The extra phalangeal bone can vary in size from that of a small pebble to a size comparable to the phalanges in non-thumb digits.
 The true incidence of the condition is unknown, but is estimated at 1:25,000 live births.
 In about two-thirds of the patients with triphalangeal thumbs, there is a hereditary component.
 Besides the three phalanges, there can also be other malformations.
 It was first described by Columbi in 1559.

 Signs and symptoms

 The triphalangeal thumb has a different appearance than normal thumbs.
 The appearance can differ widely; the thumb can be a longer thumb, it can be deviated in the radio-ulnar plane (clinodactyly), or thumb strength can be diminished.
 In the case of a five-fingered hand it has a finger-like appearance, with the position in the plane of the four fingers, thenar muscle deficiency, and additional length.
-There is often a combination with radial polydactyly.
+The flexion and extension can be limited as well.There is often a combination with radial polydactyly.